Fucu99/Scroll-Blocker/README.md

-# Scroll Blocker
+# Scroll Blocker v2.0

 > "Not made by a boomer."

-Scroll Blocker is a lightweight, aggressive Chrome Extension designed to save your productivity by closing or redirecting YouTube Shorts instantly.
+Scroll Blocker 2.0 has evolved from a simple script into a highly aggressive, fully customizable productivity engine.
+It doesn't just close YouTube Shorts anymore; it actively fights your dopamine addiction using gamification, dynamic punishments, and hardcore lockout mechanics.

 ---

-## Features
+## The Feature Arsenal

-* **Session-Based Activation:** Every time you launch Chrome, a prompt asks if you want to activate the blocker for that specific session.
-* **Instant Mitigation:** The moment you land on a `youtube.com/shorts` URL, the tab is closed or redirected based on your choices.
-* **Audio Warning:** Plays a loud, unskippable audio effect every time you slip up and open a Short.
-* **Relapse Tracker:** A real-time counter in the settings page tracks exactly how many times you've been saved from scrolling.
-* **Hardcore Mode:** If enabled, this mode removes the "No" button from the startup prompt, forcing activation.
+This massive 2.0 update introduces 25 new systems to keep you focused:

+### Gamification & Tracking
+* **Focus Streak:** Tracks your consecutive days of pure, unbroken productivity.
+* **Shame Coins System:** Accumulates virtual negative currency every time you trigger the blocker.
+* **Life Seconds Saved:** Converts blocked Shorts into an estimated metric of actual real-life minutes saved.
+* **Weekly Goals Checklist:** Tracks your progress against a minimum weekly focus baseline.
+* **Midnight Rollover Sync:** Automatically resets your daily attempt allowances based on your local timezone.

+### The Punishment Engine
+* **Custom Redirect URL:** Forces your browser to open a specific website (like your online course or a Wikipedia page) when you fail.
+* **Rickroll Lottery:** Configure a percentage chance to secretly swap the standard audio punishment with Rick Astley.
+* **Motivational Desktop Insults:** Pushes native OS notifications that insult your lack of discipline when you slip up.
+* **Blur Screen Intensity:** Dynamically blurs the YouTube interface right before the blocker execution triggers.
+* **Auto-Mute Trigger:** Instantly mutes the video player before the tab is nuked to prevent audio bleed from Shorts.
+* **Ghost Mode:** Disables all audio and notifications for a completely silent execution (perfect for office or school environments).
+* **Granular Volume Control:** Analog slider specifically dedicated to managing the punishment audio volume.
+* **Audio Pitch Modifier:** Speeds up or slows down the punishment audio frequency for custom comedic effect.

+### Hardcore Lockout Mechanics
+* **Strict Configuration Mode:** Prevents you from disabling the extension's settings if you have already failed an attempt today.
+* **Max Daily Attempts Allowance:** Sets a hard limit on how many times you can fail before the extension takes extreme measures.
+* **Hard Lockout Status:** Revokes your access to YouTube entirely if you exhaust your daily fail allowance.
+* **Blackout Mode:** Extends the blocking protocol to the *entirety* of the YouTube domain, not just Shorts.

+### Smart Filtering & Accessibility
+* **Right-Click Context Menu:** Highlight text on any page, right-click, and instantly add it to your blocker Whitelist.
-* **Smart Whitelist:** Allows you to add specific channel names or keywords to bypass the block for educational content.
+* **Multi-Keyword Array Splitting:** Supports complex, comma-separated whitelists to bypass educational content.
-* **Time Scheduling:** Automatically restricts your blocking hours so you can scroll freely when your workday is done.
+* **Timed Blocker Schedule:** Automatically restricts your blocking hours so you can scroll freely after your workday ends.
+* **Responsive Control Grid:** A brand new, ultra-compact UI dashboard to manage the massive array of new settings.

+### Engine Architecture
+* **Engine Refresh Optimization:** Detection cycle reduced to 250ms to beat Chrome's dynamic rendering and kill the tab instantly.
+* **Advanced Debounce Engine:** Prevents the accidental closing of legitimate search tabs during cyclic redirects.
+* **Audio Script Isolation:** Bypasses Chrome's strict Content Security Policies for guaranteed audio playback.
+* **Cross-Session Storage Cache:** Configurations and stats are permanently cached and never expire on browser close.

 ---

-## How to Install 🛠️
+## How to Install ⚙️

 Since this extension is distributed outside the official Chrome Web Store, you can install it manually in less than 60 seconds: